epfllibrary/zotero-course/08-advanced-features.md

 In this second part of the course note, we will describe advanced features.

+# Enabling unlimited storage as an EPFL member

+As of November 2020, the EPFL has an institutional subscription for all EPFL members who use Zotero.
+To have access to this storage, you must set your @epfl.ch e-mail address as primary or secondary e-mail in your Zotero account.
+If you want to modify the address e-mail of Zotero account, you should go to zotero.org, log in and click on your name.
+In the menu under your name, select settings.
+You will land on your Zotero profile.
+Change to 'Account' to land on the page where you will have the ability to modify the e-mail(s) linked to your account.

 # Using WebDav storage : how to set SWITCHdrive up

 EPFL members and  members of universtities and institutions of higher education in Switzerland can use [SWITCHdrive](https://www.switch.ch/drive/).
 SWITCHdrive gives 50 GB of space to use as a free cloud storage (to store files, for instance).
+However, **if you are affiliated with EPFL, you can rely on the unlimited storage described above**

 SWITCHdrive can also be used to get more storage for your Zotero library.
 When you start using Zotero with an account on [zotero.org](zotero.org), you freely get access to 300 MB of storage on Zotero's server.